mit-cml/yrtoolkit/yr/tutorials/aidance.md

 The <strong>SwapCameraButton</strong> toggles the camera view from its default "Front" view to "Back" and vice versa.

 ![Live Canvas Button ](../images/aiDance/whenCanvasLiveButtonClick.png){:.enlargeImage}
-The <strong>CanvasLiveButton</strong> adjusts the value of a Boolean variable which will be used to either display the Posenet constructed skeleton on a live background or on a solid black background.
+The <strong>CanvasLiveButton</strong> adjusts the value of a Boolean variable which will be used to either display the PoseNet constructed skeleton on a live background or on a solid black background.

 ## Helper functions (1)
 You are also given some helper functions.

 <strong><em>getX</em></strong> and <strong><em>getY</em></strong> functions extract the x and y-coordinates of a given point.
-A point is simply a list of two elements that Posenet returns representing the x and y-coordinates of a given location.
+A point is simply a list of two elements that PoseNet returns representing the x and y-coordinates of a given location.

 ![getX and getY ](../images/aiDance/getXgetY.png){:.enlargeImage}

 ## Helper functions (2)
 <strong><em>defined</em></strong> is a Boolean function that returns true if the given point is a list of two elements (representing the x and y-coordinates of the point) and false otherwise.
-If Posenet is unable to detect any of the body key points, it will return an empty list for each of the missing key points.
+If PoseNet is unable to detect any of the body key points, it will return an empty list for each of the missing key points.

 ![procedure defined ](../images/aiDance/defined.png){:.enlargeImage}

 <strong><em>allDefined</em></strong> is a Boolean function that checks whether all the points in a given list of points are defined.
 If all the points are defined, it returns true and otherwise, if any of the points is not defined, it returns false.
-We will use this helper function to collectively check if certain key points of the body are properly tracked and returned by the Posenet extension.
-If the posture of the body is such that perhaps due to poor lighting, messy background, baggy clothes etc. any key point of the body is not trackable by Posenet, an empty list will be returned to indicate the failure to detect this key point.
+We will use this helper function to collectively check if certain key points of the body are properly tracked and returned by the PoseNet extension.
+If the posture of the body is such that perhaps due to poor lighting, messy background, baggy clothes etc. any key point of the body is not trackable by PoseNet, an empty list will be returned to indicate the failure to detect this key point.
 Note that the logical function <span class="logic"><strong>and</strong></span> is used to check that all points are defined.

 ![procedure allDefined ](../images/aiDance/allDefined.png){:.enlargeImage}